ecmwf-ifs/loki/docs/source/loki_lint.rst

 Installation
 ============

-A generic Loki installation as described in :doc:`INSTALL.md` also installs the linting script.
-However, it requires linter rules to do anything useful.
-A basic set of rules for IFS is provided via the ``lint_rules`` module that can be optionally included in the installation as described in :doc:`INSTALL.md`.
+A generic Loki installation as described in the :doc:`installation instructions
+<INSTALL>` also installs the linting script.
+However, it requires linter rules
+to do anything useful.
+A basic set of rules for IFS is provided via the ``lint_rules`` module that can be optionally included in the installation as described in `INSTALL.md`.

 Basic usage
 ===========